molgenis/projects-erdera/erdera/migration/README.md

 1. Go to the server where you want to deploy the script.
 2. Go to the `scripts` overview and create a new script.
 3. Copy the contents of the [Migrator script](migrator.py) into the script field.
-4. Add the following dependencies:
+4. Add the following dependencies.
 ```txt
 molgenis_emx2_pyclient
 pandas